saurabh1088/notes/iOS/Notifications/Notifications.md

         }
 ```

+## New : WWDC 2023

+### Push Notifications Console
+- Send notifications
+    One can configure and send a push notification using Push Notifications Console.
+    This console also keeps a history of notifications sent, which can be edited and send again.

+- Examine delivery logs
+    This is required to analyze cases when a notification sent isn't received.
+The events reflecting the delivery process
+    for a notification as it travels through APNs are recorded.
+This information can be retrieved now using the header
+    returned from APNs(**apns-unique-id**) when notification is sent.
+There is a delivery log tab in push notification
+    console where this apns-unique-id can be searched to see detailed logs to understand what happened with notification.

+- Debug with tools
+    Push Notifications Console comes with tool to generate APNs authentication token by providing the private key
+    generated form apple developer portal.
+Validity of these token cannot exceed more than 1 hour.

+    There is a token validation tool as well which will validate the above generated token.

+    There is a device token validator.

+## APNs Authentication

+- Certificate based (SSL certificate)
+- Token based (JSON based web token)

 ### Note
-1. Always request for authorization before registering with Apple Push Notification
+1. Always request for authorization before registering with Apple Push Notification service.
+THIS POINT APPEARS
-service.
+CONTRADICTORY AS PER APPLE'S DOCUMENTATION REGARDING REGISTRATION AND AUTHORISATION.

-2. Authorization should NOT be blindly requested at app launch, instead it should
-be asked in a context which helps user understand why app needs authorization.
-It's
+2. Authorization should NOT be blindly requested at app launch, instead it should be asked in a context which helps
-not necessary or desirable to request for authorization on app launch itself.
+user understand why app needs authorization.
+It's not necessary or desirable to request for authorization on app
-This ideally should be asked within some relvant context so as to give user more
+launch itself.
+This ideally should be asked within some relvant context so as to give user more insight of what
-insight of what notification will be like.
+notification will be like.
-For e.g. suppose a grocery app let's you add some available coupon codes, so when
-user adds a coupon that time request can be made telling user that app can notify
+For e.g. suppose a grocery app let's you add some available coupon codes, so when user adds a coupon that time request
-for coupons when available.
-This way user will get an understanding of why and how
+can be made telling user that app can notify for coupons when available.
+This way user will get an understanding of why
-the notification can be helpful to him/her and can take informed decision.
+and how the notification can be helpful to him/her and can take informed decision.

-3. First time authorization promp is shown and user's response is recorded, subsequent
+3. First time authorization promp is shown and user's response is recorded, subsequent calls for authorization doesn't
-calls for authorization doesn't show prompt again, unless app is deleted from device.
+show prompt again, unless app is deleted from device.

-4. User at anytime can go to settings app and change the configurations for push
+4. User at anytime can go to settings app and change the configurations for push notifications.
-notifications.
-UNUserNotificationCenter's getNotificationSettings(completionHandler:)
-can be used to retrieve the authorization and feature-related settings.
+UNUserNotificationCenter's getNotificationSettings(completionHandler:) can be used to retrieve the authorization and feature-related settings.

 ### Explicit vs Provisional authorization